 On 10 May 2016, the Government of India and Mauritius announced the signing of a Protocol amending the provisions of the India-Mauritius tax treaty.
-The Protocol will become effective on 01st April 2017 in respect of income and gains received from India.

 The Protocol, inter alia, provides for capital gains arising on disposal of shares acquired by a company resident in Mauritius on or after 01st April 2017 to be taxed in India.